-- Refurbishing Projects – Does she have a favorite piece of furniture that is in need of repair or refinishing?
+- Refurbishing Projects – Does she have a favorite piece of furniture that needs repair or refinishing?
 If it's in your skill set to do so, consider tackling this project.
 It might be difficult, or unwise, to do this as a surprise, so you may want to make the offer first.

 - Hobby Accessories – Does your mother have a favorite hobby such as knitting or gardening — or perhaps she likes to golf or rebuild vintage Chevys?
 Regardless of her hobby, find subtle ways to find out what accessories she needs.
 Take an interest in her hobby and you are likely to find a suitable choice.
 Shop well in advance so you can take advantage of any coupons or sales related to her hobby if you can, and try to use your credit card rewards.
-You can check your credit score for free at MoneyTips and apply for credit cards with top rewards.
+Apply for credit cards with top rewards.

 - Gift Cards – Got a hard-to-please mom?
 Consider gift cards so she can redeem them whenever she wants for whatever she wants.